-The Reclaimed Oak Flooring is now sorted into what can be kept with an original face and what needs to be dressed.
+The wood flooring is now sorted into what can be kept with an original face and what needs to be dressed.
 This not only requires skill but quite a few years of experience and a good understanding of how the material behaves when further milled.

-The Engineered Reclaimed Oak Flooring need further treatment.
-The 10 mm thick piece of Reclaimed Oak Board is taken off for further preparation.
+The Engineered Reclaimed wood needs further treatment.
+The 10 mm thick piece of oak Board is taken off for further preparation.
 The side that is to adhere to the Birch Plywood must be completely flat, smooth and dust-free, to allow for perfect adhesion.

 The two pieces above are then sealed in a vacuum chamber to ensure that there is perfect adhesion.
-Apart from some further sanding, we have a Dressed Reclaimed Oak Floorboard ready for laying.
+Apart from some further sanding, we have a Dressed wood floor ready for laying.